haoxins/haoxins.github.io/archived/2021-programming-fluent-python-2nd.md

     many processes concurrently, with each process
     isolated in its own private memory space.
-  - Processes communicate via pipes, sockets, or carry raw bytes, not live Python objects.
+  - Processes communicate via pipes, sockets, or memory mapped files all of which can only carry raw bytes, not live Python objects.
   - A process can spawn *sub-processes*, each called a child process.
 These are also isolated